-Bernie Sanders on Israel and the Palestinians
+Bernie Sanders on Israel and Palestine

 Bernie Sanders has described the entrenched conflict between Israel and the Palestinians as both depressing and difficult, and considers the conflict one of the most important issues in the Middle East.
-He acknowledges that there is no magic solution to the problem, but Bernie believes in a two-state solution, where “Israel has a right to exist in security, and at the same time the Palestinians have a state of their own.”
+He acknowledges that there is no magic solution to the problem, but Bernie believes in a two-state solution: “Israel has a right to exist in security, and at the same time the Palestinians have a state of their own.”
 Finally, Bernie sees many other conflicts in the Middle East as exacerbating the Israeli-Palestinian conflict.

 Yes.
 His father was a Jewish immigrant from Poland, where the Nazis decimated the Jewish population during the Holocaust.
 Bernie’s brother Larry has stated that their father and uncle immigrated to the U.S. and the rest of their family died in Europe.
 Bernie has said that his Jewish heritage showed him the importance of politics at a young age: